Tang Dynasty Hairdos Examples: Discovering the Fascinating of Hanfu Hairstyles

 Various Styles of Hair Buns

 The styles and names of hair buns worn by Tang Dynasty women seem to be countless, rich and colorful.
-In addition to the high bun, there are various other styles such as the bun, Woduo bun, and Paojia bun.
+In addition to the high bun, there are various other styles such as the cloud bun, Woduo bun, and Paojia bun.

 Cloud Bun